pabloacastillo/ruc-paraguay/README.md

 RUCParaguay::search('46001');
 ```

-To update the database periodically the update command should be hooked to a cron command to run every couple of days.
+To update the database periodically run the artisan command, it should be hooked to a cron command to run every couple of days.
 The update is hardset inside the code to be able to be executed a maximun of once every 48 hours.

 `php artisan ruc:update`